SiyungCho/seroflow/docs/transformations/transformation.md

 # Transformation Documentation

 The module documented here defines the base structure for creating a Transformation Step.
 Transformation Steps are simply subclasses of the Step class.
-However, it provide a common interface to creating operations that typically modify or analyze DataFrames and update the pypeline context accordingly.
+However, it provide a common interface to creating operations that typically modify or analyze DataFrames and update the `Pipeline` context accordingly.
 Subclasses simply need to implement the abstract method `func()` to define their specific transformation logic.

 All predefined transformations, including those related to aggregations, column or string manipulations, variable management are derived from the Transformation class.